SAP-samples/ui5-typescript-helloworld/step-by-step.md

 </html>
 ```

-After you can start the `test.html` running inside the development server of the UI5 CLI Tooling:
+After that, you can start the `test.html` running inside the development server of the UI5 CLI Tooling:

 ```sh
 npx ui5 serve -o test.html